 Why Do I Love This Beef and Broccoli Stir Fry?

-I have gotten asked a lot what I’ve been craving during my pregnancy so far.
+I have gotten asked a lot about what I’ve been craving during my pregnancy so far.

 There have been a lot of cravings and aversions but one thing that I have been loving throughout pregnancy is Asian cuisine, my ultimate comfort food.